vitar/clrf/src/en/theory/70-changes.md

 # Chapter 7.
 Changes

-Changes are the bridge between the current situation and the vision of the future.
-They allow abstract wishes to be turned into concrete steps.
-Changes vary in scale – from daily habits to major decisions.
+Changes are the bridge between where you are and the future you want.
+They turn abstract wishes into concrete steps.
+Changes can be big or small — from a new daily habit to a life-shaping decision.
+Named clearly, they reduce fear and make progress feel possible.

 ## 1. Categories of change

-- Radical – large, long-term steps (moving, changing jobs, decisions about having children).
-- Compromise – agreements (division of duties, schedules, boundaries with relatives).
-- Micro-changes – small habits and rituals (gadget-free dinner, daily compliments, morning coffee together).
+- **Radical** changes are big, life-shaping moves like relocating, switching careers, or deciding about children, and they only work when both partners bring courage and strong support to the table.
+- **Compromise** changes are fair agreements on chores, schedules, or family boundaries that reduce friction when they’re kept visible and realistic.
+- **Micro-changes** are quiet, daily habits—phones down at dinner, a compliment, morning coffee—that seem small in the moment but accumulate into a durable rhythm of connection and gratitude.

 ## 2. Gap analysis

-Gap analysis helps compare the current state with the desired future:
+Gap analysis compares the current state with the desired future:

 - Where we are now.
 - Where we want to be.
-- What changes are needed to bridge the gap.
+- What steps could close the gap.

-This method helps define steps systematically.
+This simple lens turns vague frustration into a list of options you can try and helps couples move from doubt to clarity about what’s next.

 ## 3. Examples of changes

-Example 1

-- Current state: little time together.
-- Desired future: more emotional closeness.
-- Change: introduce a weekly gadget-free evening (micro-change).
+- **Little time together → weekly gadget-free evening (micro-change)**, a simple ritual that anchors closeness and calm.

-Example 2

-- Current state: financial instability.
-- Desired future: confidence and stability.
-- Change: create a joint budget and savings strategy (radical).
+- **Financial instability → joint budget and savings plan (radical)**, a shared step that lowers anxiety and builds trust.

-Example 3

-- Current state: conflicts about household chores.
-- Desired future: fair division of household duties.
-- Change: make a list of duties and redistribute them (compromise).
+- **Conflicts about chores → visible list and redistribution (compromise)**, a fair reset that reduces resentment and restores respect.

 ## 4. Shared and personal changes

-It is important to distinguish:

-- Shared changes (what concern the couple).
+Distinguish between:

+- **Shared changes** — what concerns the couple together.
-- Personal changes (what each does for themselves).
+- **Personal changes** — what each does for themselves.

-Balance means moving in both directions: developing both the “we” and the “I”.
+Progress comes from both directions.
+Encouraging a partner’s personal change turns it into shared pride.
+Taking on joint changes strengthens unity.

 ## Conclusion

-Change is a process, not a one-time decision.
-It requires time, agreement, and readiness to adjust.
-Even small steps can lead to big results over time.
+Change is not a single decision but an ongoing process.
+It asks for time, small adjustments, and space to revise the plan.
+Even tiny steps add up when they’re repeated.
+Approached with clarity and mutual support, changes stop feeling like pressure and start feeling like momentum toward growth.